Let’s take a look at thoracic outlet syndrome (TOS).

 Treatment is aimed at identifying and nullifying the root cause if possible; at relaxing, stretching and strengthening the muscles of the neck, or, failing that, then mobilising the joints of the neck, shoulder and upper ribs.
 Where TOS is caused by a congenital abnormality then referral to an orthopaedic surgeon may be warranted.

-Diagnosing TOS is often not easy, as there are so many other conditions which present similarly; such as carpal tunnel syndrome, tennis elbow or rotator cuff tear.
+Diagnosing TOS is often not easy, as there are many other conditions which present similarly; such as carpal tunnel syndrome, tennis elbow or rotator cuff tear.
 Indeed it happens that a nerve damaged at one point becomes more susceptible to damage elsewhere along its length, this is a called a double crush injury.